-During the year ended June 30, 2021, the Foundation matched \$2,004,842 in Ferris Futures Endowment funds and \$3,002,995 during the year ended June 30, 2020.
-The University transferred \$448,501 for the year ended June 30, 2021 to the Foundation and the Foundation transferred \$28,775 for the year ended June 30, 2020 to the University.
-In addition, the Foundation made distributions from the endowment funds and the merit grant program to the University in the amounts of \$3,321,070 for the year ended June 30, 2021 and \$2,793,811 for the year ended June 30, 2020.
+In addition, the Foundation made distributions from the endowment funds and the merit grant program to the University in the amounts of \$3,501,343 for the year ended June 30, 2022 and \$3,321,070 for the year ended June 30, 2021.
 These distributions provided support to various University scholarships, loans, and departmental accounts and to fund merit grant awards to faculty and staff.

 Gifts to Ferris State University, Kendall College of Art and Design, the Urban Institute for Contemporary Arts, and the Ferris Foundation are processed by the Foundation and transferred to the appropriate designation as support to these organizations.
 This approach enhances stewardship and communication with donors, creating a more unified approach to philanthropy and further strengthens the Foundation's mission as the fundraising arm of the University.
-Gift revenue is reflected in the with donor restrictions fund of the statements of activities.
-Support designated to Ferris State University for the year ended June 30, 2021 was \$2,376,538 and for the year ended June 30, 2020 was \$2,491,574.
+Gift revenue is reflected in the net assets with donor restrictions column on the statements of activities.
+Support designated to Ferris State University for the year ended June 30, 2022 was \$3,118,419 and for the year ended June 30, 2021 was \$2,376,538.

 It is the University's policy to pay substantially all of the Foundation's expenses relating to the soliciting and collecting of donations.
 FASB accounting standards require the Foundation to recognize personnel costs that an affiliated organization provides as support services to the Foundation.
 As a result, Ferris State University staff completed a calculation that indicates its overall support to the Ferris Foundation.
-This figure measured for the year ended June 30, 2021 is \$2,044,860 and for the year ended June 30, 2020 is \$2,206,887.
+This figure measured \$1,677,785 for the year ended June 30, 2022 and \$2,044,860 and for the year ended June 30, 2021.
 This amount is reported in the statements of activities as gifts and contributions revenue and under expenses as support services donated from Ferris State University in the without donor restrictions fund and has no effect on net assets.